 - Shishiwakamaru is this in universe as well as out.
 He has a whole entourage of fangirls cheering for him and Yusuke jokes he should start a boy band because he "already has the looks for it" when he taunts him and his team.

-- The Avengers and Thor: The Dark World: Along with wavy black hair down to his shoulders, Loki has big blue eyes, a slender build, and moves very gracefully.
+- The Avengers, Thor: The Dark World and Thor: Ragnarok: Along with wavy black hair down to his shoulders, Loki has big blue eyes, a slender build, and moves very gracefully.
 His attractiveness to humans is implied by how easily he disarms people even before he starts using his silver tongue or mind-controlly staff.

 - Prince Roger McClintock's long hair and prettyboy looks, combined with behaving like a useless fop in rebellion to his family, makes his bodyguards dismiss him as a useless load when they become stranded on Marduk as a result of a coup attempt, though as the series continues they realize their dismissal of him due to the appearance was a mistake.

 - Fablehaven has Bracken, who is tall, willowy, youthful, and has long, soft silver-white hair.

 - The Lord of the Rings: Elves are a race of fair-skinned boys.
 And long haired because... well, they don't seem to have a lot in the way of scissors.
 Pick a male elf.
 Any male Tolkien's elf.
 Except Cirdan and Mahtan (who are long-haired, but don't look like pretty boys).
 Legolas in particular is described as being "fair of face beyond the measure of Men."